NASA-PDS/pds-mcp-server/README.md

 }
 ```

-#### Specific instructions
+## Suggested Instructions

-We recommend using this system prompt in your MCP Client:
+We recommend using these instructions in your MCP Client:

 ```
 You are only allowed to make one tool call per request.
 In the returned search results, output the URNs (identifiers) as additional information alongside the result.
 After each message, you will propose to the user what next steps they can take and ask them to choose.
 ```

-This will prevent the MCP server from uncontrollably making API calls of its own volition, allowing the user to control how they want to search through the NASA Planetary Data System.
+This creates a human-in-the-loop agentic search conversation: allowing the user to control how they want to search through the NASA Planetary Data System.

-#### MCP client software tested

-#### Claude Desktop integration

-Connect our MCP server to Claude Desktop, as described in https://modelcontextprotocol.io/quickstart/user#installing-the-filesystem-server, using the following configuration:

-Create a project.

-Add the instructions above in the instructions section.

-Go to the newly created project and you can test with the example conversation above.
+Example on how to set up in [Claude Desktop](./Claude_Desktop.md).

-#### Custom MCP client
+## Custom MCP Hosts

-gradio, hugging face
+To go beyond 3rd party MCP Hosts (Cursor, Claude Desktop, etc.), we have an example of a custom MCP Host built on Gradio UI, HuggingFace smolagents, and the OpenAI SDK.
+More [here](./src/gradio/README.md).

 ## Development

 ### MCP Inspector (Debugging)

 ```bash
 npx @modelcontextprotocol/inspector python src/main.py